crismafra/clcProjekt-K8sFlagger/README.md

 Following diagram shows how the previous described components work together for the canary rollout:
 [![N|Solid](https://raw.githubusercontent.com/fluxcd/flagger/main/docs/diagrams/flagger-nginx-overview.png)](https://raw.githubusercontent.com/fluxcd/flagger/main/docs/diagrams/flagger-nginx-overview.png)

+## 3. Microsoft Teams Alert Step by Step Guide

+# Set up Microsoft Teams
+Go to the channel, where you want to receive alerts.
+Click on the ... on the right side of the channel name and select Connectors from the dropdown list.

+A window will then open.
+Add "Incoming Webhook".

+Now the connector "Incoming Webhook" opens where you have to select "Add" one more time.

+To configure the connector now you have to select the pre-selected channel again by Clicking on the ... on the right side of Channel name via the connector.
+Again select Connectors from the dropdown list.
+Next click on the "Configure" button next to “Incoming Webhook”.

+After that, you need to specify a name as well as an image for the IncomingWebhook connection.
+When you have completed these steps, a URL will be created.
+Copy it to the clipboard and click on "Done".
+You will need this URL when you switch to the service that will send data to your groups.

+# Configure Alertmanager via Prometheus
+To send the third-party tool for Microsoft Teams, generate a alertmanager.yaml file to configure Alertmanager.

 # 4. Milestones and Responsibilities
 - *1 - Get required tools running: Flagger, NGINX, Helm*
     **Responsible:** Hanreich Martin, **Working:** All